 While foam and fiberglass are good choices for large-scale sculptures because the materials are lightweight, they are definitely not the same.
 Foam sculptural fabrication is a subtractive process.
 Pieces of the foam are removed to shape the work.
 Fiberglass sculpting requires several steps that may involve subtractive and additive processes depending on the materials selected by the artist.

 To create a fiberglass sculpture, the artist must first make a form representing the object they want to produce.
 This carved piece is then used to create a negative mold, often out of silicone.
-This mold must capture all the details of the carved object.
-Often separate molds must be made for parts of the object.
+This mold must capture all the details of the carved object, and often, separate molds must be made for parts of the object.

 These are used to form the fiberglass parts which are then pieced together–remaking the object represented by the original carved master.
 Once each mold is created, they are filled with a layer of liquid resin and fiberglass.
 The fiberglass may be added in particles or sheets.
 This is the casting step which, when complete, results in a fiberglass sculpture that must be finished using methods similar to those that are used to finish foam sculpture.
 A sculptor might use this multi-step process when they wish to use a non-durable material such as clay to create the positive mold.